laurentperrinet/Perrinet20PredictiveProcessing/README.md

 processing is not separable from the dynamics of the neural networks involved in vision.
-To make sense of such a complex system, it has been proposed that the organization of the visual system is such that it is efficient \[AH neave, Barlow\].
+To make sense of such a complex system, it has been proposed that the organization of the visual system is such that it is efficient [@Attneave54].
 Such an ecological framework (Atick\] allows to explain many aspects of visual processing.
-Formalizing such optimization strategies in probabilistic language, these may be encompassed by the Bayesian Brain framework \[Knill, D. C., and Pouget,
+Formalizing such optimization strategies in probabilistic language, these may be encompassed by the Bayesian Brain framework [@Knill04]
-A. (2004).
-The Bayesian brain: the role of uncertainty in neural coding and computation.
-Trends Neurosci.
-27, 712--719.\]

-Such principles take different forms such as redundancy reduction
-\[Barlow, H. (1961).
-"Possible principles underlying the transformations of sensory messages," in Sensory Communication, ed.
-W. Rosenblith (Cambridge, MA: MIT Press), 217--34.\], maximisation of information transfer \[Linsker, R. (1990).
-Perceptual neural organization: some approaches based on network models and information theory.
-Annu.
-Rev. Neurosci.
-13, 257--281.\] or minimization of metabolic energy.
-However, it is possible to link these different theories into a single framework, the Free-Energy Principle \[Friston, K. (2010).
-The free-energy principle: a unified brain theory?
-Nat.
-Rev. Neurosci.
-11, 127--138.\].
+Such principles take different forms such as redundancy reduction [@Barlow61], maximisation of information transfer [@Linsker90] or minimization of metabolic energy.
+However, it is possible to link these different theories into a single framework, the Free-Energy Principle [@Friston10].
 Key to this principle is the notion that, knowing the processes that generated the visual image and the internal generative model that allows its representation, predictive processes will take advantage of a priori knowledge to form an optimal representation of the